 The South Sea Islands boast unique natural scenery.
 Most likely, you have seen these images in Taiwan tourism advertisement from airports or brochures.
 The most famous image of all is perhaps Twin-Hearts Stone Weir in Qimei (七美).
 The stone weirs were initially made with basalt and coral reefs to trap fish, which is one of the traditional fishing methods.
 Now it has become a tourist hot spot attracting couples with its romantic shapes.
 See my itinerary suggestion to read about my venture to the South Sea Islands.
 To reach these islands in the South Sea, go to South Sea Visitor Center [Click to open Google Map].
 Book this DISCOUNTED Ferry Tour Tickets here.

 Hop on a Deep Sea Fishing Excursion

-Before tourism, Penghu is best known for professional and leisure fishing.
+Before tourism, Penghu is best known for its professional and leisure fishing.
 In Taiwan, seafood from Penghu is sold at a premium.
 If you are already in Penghu, why not buy fresh seafood directly from fishers at the Suogang Harbor [Click here to open Google Map]?